semantic-flow/sflo/documentation/task.2025-11-28_refine-createnode.md

 For this task, support at least:

-* Optional README content for the node itself:
+* Optional README content for the knop itself:

   * `readme` (inline markdown) or `readmePath` (file).
-* Do **not** treat README as RDF; it’s normal content to be integrated into the node’s resource page (index.html).
+* Do **not** treat README as RDF; it’s normal content to be integrated into the knop’s resource page (index.html).
-* You do *not* need to implement zipped starter kits now; just keep the architecture flexible enough that `createNode` could later accept a “starter node bundle” and unpack it before applying additional config.
+* You do *not* need to implement zipped starter kits now; just keep the architecture flexible enough that `createNode` could later accept a “starter knop bundle” and unpack it before applying additional config.

 ---